IntroToStatNCAT/IntroToStatNCAT.github.io/_pages/about.md

 The intro stats course at NCA&T serves more than 600 students annually (46% STEM majors, 82% African Americans, and 69% females).
 The redesign of the course includes the structure, content, and pedagogy.
 The course redesign adds a virtual statistical computing lab to the course in a way that carefully coordinates the lab sessions with the class sessions.
 The class and lab activities are designed to train students to think structurally with data, become data-savvy, and expose them, early and frequently, to the elements of the DS workflow.
 The redesigned course incorporates components directed to boosting students' knowledge of DS educational and career opportunities.

-Learn more about this project and access project materials and products through the project's website [here](https://github.com/IntroToStatNCAT/IntroToStatNCAT.github.io/tree/main/files){:target="_blank"}.

 Funding Source
 =====